In many countries around the world, employers are legally mandated and socially expected to provide their employees with bonuses.

 Who is Eligible for Receiving a 13th and 14th Month Pay?

-Each region and country has its own requirements for who is eligible to receive a 13th and 14th month pay.
-However, most countries provide this benefit to those employees who have worked for at least one month or more.
+Each region and country has their own requirements for who is eligible to receive a 13th and 14th month pay.
+However, most countries provide this benefit to those employees who have worked at least one month or more.
 From temporary employees, probationary employees, permanent employees, full-time employees, contract workers personal service employees, and government employees, everyone has the opportunity to receive this additional compensation regardless of their employment status.
 However, since this is not a government-mandated employee benefit, employee eligibility can vary depending on the country.
 13th and 14th month payments are not a legal requirement in most countries, this means the employer can negotiate and decide which type of worker will receive this additional pay.

 Borderless Has Your Back